Trails Carolina FAQs

 - Sibling support calls as needed

-- And participating in a Parent Workshop, Common Ground and Graduation Camp.
+- Participating in a Parent Workshop, Common Ground and Graduation.

-There are many great answers to this question, and it’s important to note that not all programs are the same.
+There are many answers to this question, and it’s important to note that not all programs are alike.
 Here’s what we know at Trails:

 - Wilderness is an incredible tool for assessment.

-Wilderness “stops the clock” and dramatically changes the setting a struggling child is living in.
+- Wilderness therapy “stops the clock” and dramatically changes the setting a struggling child is living in

-Trails students have a very simplified circumstance in which they must learn to care for themselves differently, and plenty of time to learn how.
+- Trails students are entering into a protected environment in which they must learn to care for themselves differently, and given plenty of time to learn how.

 Our Executive Director and Founder, Graham Shannonhouse, has more than 20 years of experience in Wilderness Therapy.
 Our leadership team of executive, clinical, program and field personnel each has an average of 15+ years experience working with students and their families.
 Each of us is a part of the Trails team because we believe in our mission.
 We are honored by the trust families have placed in us time and time again.

 Every student is different.
-Just as a student’s transition is carefully planned for graduation, it is also planned when they enter.
-In general, when students arrive to the Trails wilderness program they transition quickly from their parents or transport to a process of being outfitted with top-of-the-line gear and then moved to their group to meet the peers they will be working with for the next several weeks.
+Just as a student’s transition is carefully planned for graduation, we also carefully plan how they will enter the program.
+In general, when students arrive at the Trails wilderness program they transition quickly from their parents or transport to a process of being outfitted with top-of-the-line gear and then moved to their group to meet the peers they will be working alongside in the weeks to come.